 • quiet diplomacy

 The ICJ is based in Geneva.
-Its current president is Prof. Sir Nigel Rodley, serving his third term as Commissioner.
-Sir Nigel is also a current JUSTICE Council member.
+Its current president is Prof. Robert Goldman, and British lawyer and former President of the European Court of Human Rights Sir Nicholas Bratza is serving his first term as a Commissioner.

 For more information visit the ICJ’s website.

-Read an article by Professor Sir Nigel Rodley on The Contribution of British NGOs to the Development of International Law
+Read an article by former president, the late Professor Sir Nigel Rodley on The Contribution of British NGOs to the Development of International Law